skip to main content

 Ph.D. student on rotation system (no initial Major Advisor)

 Ph.D. students admitted to the graduate program on the rotation system should expect to be involved in the research of three different labs during their first year in the program, with the requirement of having a Major Advisor in place by the end of their first year.
 Applicants must contact potential rotation faculty before applying and identify at least three Biology faculty for their rotation in their Statement of Purpose.
 Applicants should be aware that some faculty may not be available to participate in the rotation system.
 The Graduate Studies Committee (GSC) will only review applications from rotation students who have agreements from at least three Biology faculty for lab rotations.
+The applicant should clearly identify those three Biology faculty in bold, in the first sentence of their submitted Statement of Research Interests and Potential Research Questions.

 If admitted, the Graduate Program Coordinator will serve as the student’s temporary advisor for their first year and will establish a rotation plan in consultation with the student, the Graduate Studies Committee and individual faculty.

-M.S. student with a specific Major Advisor
+M.S. student with a specific Major Advisor (thesis track)

 Applications for Spring admission are reviewed on a case by case basis but are usually only considered when the Graduate Studies Committee determines that the applicant would be a competitive applicant for regular Fall admission.